Executive Leadership Team

 A key member of the Children’s Museum of Manhattan (CMOM)’s leadership, education, and exhibition team for over 25 years, Leslie Bushara is responsible for strategic and long-range institutional, educational and exhibition planning.

-During her tenure Leslie has led key programmatic initiatives including the development of CMOM’s early childhood exhibit Playworks™, and partnerships with the National Institutes of Health, the New York City Housing Authority, and the Department of Homeless Services to create a first-of-its-kind learning hub model, which has expanded to include over forty permanent hubs in public housing and shelters throughout New York City.
+During her tenure Leslie has led key programmatic initiatives including the development of CMOM’s early childhood exhibit Playworks™, and partnerships with the National Institutes of Health, the New York City Housing Authority, and the Department of Homeless Services to create a first-of-its-kind learning hub model, which has expanded to include over fifty permanent hubs in public housing, shelters and correctional facilities throughout New York City.
 In 2018, Leslie spearheaded the partnership with the NYC Department of Correction to launch a national program model that reunites incarcerated parents with their children.

-Leslie received her B.F.A from New York University and served on the executive committee for the Association of Children’s Museums and Robin Hood’s FUEL for 50 committee.
-Leslie published articles for the White House Blog, and Cognitive Development in Museum Settings published by Psychology Today, 2016, and received recognition with the White House’s Champions of Change award in 2013; the NYS Association for the Education of Young Children’s Champions for Children Award in 2017; and the Beyond Housing Award from the Institute for Children, Poverty, and Homelessness in 2018.
+Leslie received her B.F.A from New York University, served on the executive committee for the Association of Children’s Museums and Robin Hood’s FUEL for 50 committee, presented at national conferences including SXSW, NAEYC, and the NIH.
+Leslie published articles for the White House Blog, Cognitive Development in Museum Settings published by Psychology Today, and Curator: The Museum Journal.
+Leslie received recognition with the White House’s Champions of Change award in 2013; the NYS Association for the Education of Young Children’s Champions for Children Award in 2017; and the Beyond Housing Award from the Institute for Children, Poverty, and Homelessness in 2018.

 Peggy Hwan Hebard, Chief Operating Officer and Chief Financial Officer